How do I find you?

 Do you have Sunday School for children and a nursery?

-We have Sunday School for children age 2-12 during our worship service.
+We have Summer Sunday School for children age 2-12 during our worship service.
 The children start out in worship with adults.
 Following the children’s sermon, they go downstairs for their formal Sunday School class.
+During the school year, we aslo offer a Teen class.
+Our Youth Ministers are Brian and Ashley Fahey.

 Our kids are building and creating, while learning about God, Jesus, the Holy Spirit, the church, and the Bible.
 Confirmation Classes are offered at least bi-annually for our middle schoolers.
-We are growing a senior high school group, and in the meantime, high schoolers worship with their families and enjoy special social events.
-We have a nursery for our little ones that is staffed by our regular nursery attendant.
+We have a nursery for our little ones that is staffed as needed by approved adults and teens.
 We are a UCC SafeChurch, meaning that we take great care to keep our church physically and emotionally safe for our children.
 For more info about what is happening with our children, please see our Children’s Ministry page.

 How does UCC Parker Hilltop celebrate Communion and Baptism?

 We celebrate Communion the first Sunday of each month and on special occasions.
-Our Communion Table is open to all people (including children) who wish to experience the spiritual presence of Christ and to share in the community of God's people.
+Our Communion Table is open to all people (including children) who wish to experience the spiritual and symbolic presence of Christ in bread and juice.
+It is a sacred act of the whole community of God's people.
 Everyone is invited to participate in communion, but it is never required of any person.
 We use bread and gluten-free crackers and grape juice as our Communion elements.
 Please see our Worship page for more information.

 What Adult Education Do You Offer?

-Our pastor, Rev. Dr. Tracey Dawson, leads a non-traditional Bible study class we call, “Kerygma,” approximately two Sundays per month, after worship.
+Our pastor, Rev. Dr. Tracey Dawson, leads classes approximately two Sundays per month, after worship.
+For 2019, we are studying in a series called, "Living the Questions."
 We also have special classes and events for Adults throughout the year.
 Each summer, we present a Film Festival, tying contemporary Hollywood movies in with faith-oriented themes.
 Our pastor preaches in the summer using the film stories as examples to illustrate the meaning of the Bible text.
 Please see our Adult Education page for more information.

 What is the United Church of Christ (UCC)?